 You’ll need a few items to make this gluten-free apple pie oatmeal shine.

 Oats are tricky for us gluten-free folk.
-While oats are naturally gluten-free, oats are notoriously cross contaminated with wheat.
+While oats are naturally gluten free, they are notoriously cross contaminated with wheat.
 They are grown in rotation with wheat, and farmers use the same manufacturing equipment to harvest and store oats as they use with wheat.
 Therefore, because of the way oats are grown and manufactured, most oats contain pieces of wheat.
 (Read Are Oats Gluten-Free?)

-Again, it’s essential to only consume gluten-free oats if you’re serious about being gluten-free (this goes for anyone who has celiac disease or a gluten sensitivity).
+Again, it’s essential to only consume gluten-free oats if you’re serious about being gluten free (this goes for anyone who has celiac disease or gluten sensitivity).
 I buy my gluten-free old-fashioned rolled oats by Bob’s Red Mill.
 It’s a brand I know and trust when it comes to creating safe, gluten-free products.

 (2) Apples: Apples are the star of the dish, so you’ll want to use a crispy apple you like most.
 I prefer a sweeter apple, like a Honeycrisp or Fuji apple, but if you like your apples tart, by all means choose a different apple breed.
-I peeled the apple to get the softer all-around texture, however you could just as easily leave the skins on.
-Up to you.
+I leave the skins intact, but you could peel the apple for a smoother texture.

 Chia seeds are most notable for their health benefits.
 They are a great source of omega-3 fatty acids (healthy fats your body needs to thrive), and they are also rich in antioxidants and fiber.
 I personally use Salba Chia Seeds, but any brand will work (just check labels to ensure your chia seeds are GF).

-(4) Non-Dairy Milk: You’ll want to have your favorite non-dairy milk on tap to make this apple pie oatmeal recipe.
+(5) Non-Dairy Milk: You’ll want to have your favorite non-dairy milk on tap to make this apple pie oatmeal recipe.
 I recently started buying Silk Cashew Milk and really love it.
 You could use cashew milk, almond milk, soy milk or even plain ole’ milk if you consume dairy.
+Water is another good option if you don’t like milk or milk alternatives.

-(5) Flavors: What makes this apple pie oatmeal special is that it’s loaded with delicious apple pie flavors like cinnamon, ginger, vanilla extract and maple syrup.
-All of these flavors come together to complete this wonderful apple pie oatmeal breakfast.
+(6) Spices: What makes this apple pie oatmeal special is that it’s loaded with delicious apple pie flavors like cinnamon, ginger, vanilla extract and maple syrup.
+All of these flavors come together to complete this wonderful hearty breakfast.

 How to Make Apple Pie Oatmeal